pina-kiwi/animals/README.md

 ## Resources
 [List any resources you used (class slides, ChatGPT, etc.).
 Please refer to the course syllabus for more details on citations.]

-Class slides Day 3 that covered the shell scipt programming.
+Class slides Day 3 that covered the shell script programming. https://www.cyberciti.biz/faq/linux-unix-shell-programming-converting-lowercase-uppercase/ -- showed me how to lowercase a string.

 ## License
 This project is part of coursework for Chapman University and is intended for educational purposes.